Journey to Churchill is the most comprehensive northern species exhibit of its kind in the world.

 With no visible barriers between the species, visitors experience the vastness of the tundra.
 Interpretive content describes the age, scale, fragility, and beauty of the tundra and the many species that depend on it.

-The Gateway to the Arctic will be a primary viewing point for polar bears and ringed seals.
+The Gateway to the Arctic is a primary viewing point for polar bears and seals.
 Interpretive media helps visitors learn about physiological adaptations to life on and under the sea ice.
-From inside a 10 foot wide acrylic tunnel, visitors will be provided the rare opportunity to view these amazing creatures from below the surface of the water.
-The large swimming area provides physical exercise and a place to frolic and dart between the ice chunks.
+Underwater viewing tunnels, known as Sea Ice Passage, give visitors the rare opportunity to view these amazing creatures swim from below the surface of the water.
 With only a clear wall bisecting the two species habitats, the polar bears and seals see and smell each other, creating a dynamic and enriching environment.
 This interaction between the seals and polar bears will be part of what puts this exhibit at the forefront of arctic zoo experiences.

-The domed Aurora Borealis Theatre will be a place of wonder and awe.
+Located inside the Gateway to the Arctic building, the domed Aurora Borealis Theatre is a place of wonder and awe.
 With the play of the northern lights above and the encircling wall projecting a 360 degree horizon, visitors will appear to stand in a vast expanse of Arctic landscape.
-Through a short film, they watch the Arctic’s seasonal beauty unfold and learn about the people, plants and animals that live in Canada’s northland.
-After hours, the theatre becomes a dramatic backdrop for storytelling or concerts.
+Through a short film, they watch the Arctic’s seasonal beauty unfold and learn about the people and animals that live in Canada’s north.
+After hours, the theatre becomes a dramatic venue for private events.